vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 contingency planning work.
 I had originally not planned for the work to take this long, but once I got in the flow I decided to get it to a logical point.

+## 2025-12-12: skipped jogging and strength exercises

+On Friday 2025-12-12, I skipped jogging and strength exercises.
+I did do hand gripper exercises and breath holds.
+The reason for skipping jogging and strength exercises is that a work-related task ended up taking longer than expected and I didn't want to delay my meal too much.